andrewjc88/Andrew-s-frontend-nanodegree-mobile-portfolio/README.md

 * Refactored JavaScript to eliminate Jank caused by forced synchronous layouts.

 ## To Do
 The background animations on the pizza.html site don't seem to be supported in chrome anymore.
-I was able to view them and optimize this site using Safari Developer Edition. ( Please advise reviewer. )
+I was able to view them and optimize this site using Safari Developer Edition.
+(Reviewer, please advise!)